paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 **(p)** The term “licensed activity” means an activity licensed pursuant to this chapter and covered by the provisions of [section 2210(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2210/a&num=0&edition=prelim).

-**(q)** The term “nuclear incident” means any occurrence, including an extraordinary nuclear occurrence, within the United States causing, within or outside the United States, bodily injury, sickness, disease, or death, or loss of or damage to property, or loss of use of property, arising out of or resulting from the radioactive, toxic, explosive, or other hazardous properties of source, special nuclear, or byproduct material: Provided, however, That as the term is used in section 2210(l) of this title, it shall include any such occurrence outside the United States: And provided further, That as the term is used in [section 2210(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2210/d&num=0&edition=prelim), it shall include any such occurrence outside the United States if such occurrence involves source, special nuclear, or byproduct material owned by, and used by or under contract with, the United States: And provided further, That as the term is used in [section 2210(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2210/c&num=0&edition=prelim), it shall include any such occurrence outside both the United States and any other nation if such occurrence arises out of or results from the radioactive, toxic, explosive, or other hazardous properties of source, special nuclear, or byproduct material licensed pursuant to subchapters V, VI, VII, and IX of this division, which is used in connection with the operation of a licensed stationary production or utilization facility or which moves outside the territorial limits of the United States in transit from one person licensed by the Nuclear Regulatory Commission to another person licensed by the Nuclear Regulatory Commission.
+**(q)** The term “nuclear incident” means any occurrence, including an extraordinary nuclear occurrence, within the United States causing, within or outside the United States, bodily injury, sickness, disease, or death, or loss of or damage to property, or loss of use of property, arising out of or resulting from the radioactive, toxic, explosive, or other hazardous properties of source, special nuclear, or byproduct material: Provided, however, That as the term is used in section 2210(l) of this title, it shall include any such occurrence outside the United States: And provided further, That as the term is used in [section 2210(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2210/d&num=0&edition=prelim), it shall include any such occurrence outside the United States: And provided further, That as the term is used in [section 2210(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2210/c&num=0&edition=prelim), it shall include any such occurrence outside both the United States and any other nation if such occurrence arises out of or results from the radioactive, toxic, explosive, or other hazardous properties of source, special nuclear, or byproduct material licensed pursuant to subchapters V, VI, VII, and IX of this division, which is used in connection with the operation of a licensed stationary production or utilization facility or which moves outside the territorial limits of the United States in transit from one person licensed by the Nuclear Regulatory Commission to another person licensed by the Nuclear Regulatory Commission.

 **(r)** The term “operator” means any individual who manipulates the controls of a utilization or production facility.